ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>After reading this blog, you can clear every frontend developer interview.</blockquote>

 <h3>4.
-React Native Development Outsourcing: Benefits, Costs, and Tips on How to Do It Right - <a href="https://medium.com/@chirag.dave/react-native-development-outsourcing-benefits-costs-and-tips-on-how-to-do-it-right-c9b265b589d1" target="_blank" rel="noopener noreferrer">link</a></h3>
+Reveal On-Scroll Animation for React with Framer Motion - <a href="https://medium.com/@achinthaisuru444/reveal-on-scroll-animation-for-react-with-framer-motion-304c2a5d92ba" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Dave`**
+✍️ **posted by `Achintha Isuru`**

-<blockquote>In today’s fast-paced digital landscape, businesses are constantly seeking efficient ways to develop high-quality mobile applications…</blockquote>
+<blockquote>Have you ever seen a reveal animation on a website and thought, “Wow, that’s so cool!”
+Then, you wanted to learn how to do it, and you…</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>